-The following are papers by Melito and Apollinaris on the Christian Passover (a related sermon made in the 21st century would be Melito's Homily on the Passover):
+The following are messages by Melito and Apollinaris on the Christian Passover (a related sermon made in the 21st century would be Melito's Homily on the Passover):

 Homily On the Passover

 MELITO OF SARDIS

 1. First of all, the Scripture about the Hebrew Exodus has been read and the words of the mystery have been explained as to how the sheep was sacrificed and the people were saved.